 If the dip becomes too thick after standing, stir in a little milk to thin it out.

-Have you ever made french onion dip at home?
+Do you make your own dips at home?
 What is your favorite dip to eat?